 Findings show there are stereotypical portrayals in advertisements throughout the world.
 Not only do men outnumber women, but, men are depicted more in occupations, as spokespeople and in leisure, whereas, women are portrayed as models, in domestic situations and decorative roles.
 However, cultural differences are reflected in gender portrayal variations.
 In Feminine cultures, advertisements show more people and people in occupations and leisure, whereas in Masculine nations the appearance of people and their situations are unrelated.
 Advertisements in Nationalistic countries also show more people and people in occupations, while Egocentric countries show fewer people in these categories.
 The differences are believed to be their focus on people.
 For women's appearances, the Feminine dimension is not a predictor, due to the egalitarian nature of these nations.
 In contrast, Masculine and Nationalistic societies found more women in advertisements as spokespeople.
 It is suggested that women's images are used to capture attention and the role of spokesperson legitimatize women's appearances, especially in male-dominated cultures.
 Results illustrate that culture and communication are interwoven.
 Visuals in advertisements are different across cultures because they must be meaningful for groups.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Morris, Pamela Kay, "Explicating culture and its influence on magazine advertisements" (2004).
 Mass Communications - Dissertations.
-Paper 25.
+25.